S. P. Venkatesh

-S. P. Venkatesh (also credited as Sangeetharajan; born 5 March 1955) is an Indian music director and composer who primarily works in Malayalam films.
-He was at his prime in the late 80s and 90s, being reputed for his background scores and songs in Malayalam cinema.
+S. P. Venkatesh (5 March 1955 – 3 February 2026), also credited as Sangeetharajan or Sangeetha Raja, was an Indian music director and composer who primarily worked in Malayalam films besides Tamil and Kannada films.
+He was at his prime in the late 1980s and 1990s, being reputed for his background scores and songs in Malayalam cinema.

-Career
+Life and career

-Venkatesh's father Pazhani was an accomplished Mandolin player.
+Venkatesh's father Pazhani was an accomplished mandolin player.
 Earlier in his life, he played guitar, banjo and mandolin, and was an assistant musical director to Shyam and Raveendran during his early days.
 He was introduced into the Malayalam film industry by Dennis Joseph, with his first break coming in the film Rajavinte Makan, directed by Thampi Kannanthanam.
 The film and the songs in it were big hits, and Venkatesh subsequently became a regular collaborator of Thampi's, resulting in a series of hit musical albums during the 1990s.
 His most well-known film scores include Indrajaalam, Kilukkam, Minnaram, Spadikam, Dhruvam, Kauravar, Johnnie Walker, Kizhakkan Pathrose, and Hitler.

-He has also handled the orchestration for many other music directors.
-He composed background scores for films for which songs were composed by other composers, such as Devasuram He has also scored for some Bollywood and Bengali films.
+He also handled the orchestration for many other music directors.
+He composed background scores for films for which songs were composed by other composers, such as Devasuram.
+He has also scored for some Bollywood and Bengali films.